IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/lecture-Sep-15.md

     -------------------

 * Squares on the board corresponds to vertices in the graph.
-* The vertices for squares in the same row are connected by edges.
+* The vertices for squares in the same *row* are connected by edges.
-*               "                      column         "          .
+* The vertices for squares in the same *column* are connected by edges.
-*               "                      3x3 region     "          .
+* The vertices for squares in the same *3x3 region* are connected by edges.
 * The numbers 1-9 are corresponds to 9 colors.

 What strategies do you use to play Sudoku?